ensley-nexant/tableau-collapsing-menu/README.md

 1. Create a parameter named **0.0** that takes the value 0.
 This parameter will never be changed and is just used to correctly position the icons.
 2. Drag the `Toggle` dimension into the Filters pane.
 Set the filter to include `show` only.
+3. Drag the `Toggle` dimension onto Detail in the Marks pane.
-3. Drag the **0.0** parameter into the Columns pane *twice*.
+4. Drag the **0.0** parameter into the Columns pane *twice*.
 Then right click on the second one and select "Dual Axis".
-4. In the Marks pane, expand the mark type dropdown and select "Shape".
+5. In the Marks pane, expand the mark type dropdown and select "Shape".
 Then click Shape and choose a shape to display.
 This shape is what will appear as the icon the user selects to expand the sidebar.
 You can upload a custom image if you'd like to use the "hamburger" three-horizontal-lines icon commonly seen on mobile websites and apps.
 For now, just choose the `+` shape.
-5. Next we need to hide everything on the sheet except for the `+` mark itself.
+6. Next we need to hide everything on the sheet except for the `+` mark itself.
 Right click on both the top and bottom axes and deselect "Show Header".
 In the Marks pane under "All", click on "Tooltip" and deselect "Show tooltips".
 Right click on the `+` itself and choose "Format...", then go into the Format Borders tab and set everything to "None".
 Do the same in the Format Lines tab.
-6. Adjust the size and color of the mark to your liking.
+7. Adjust the size and color of the mark to your liking.
-7. You may notice that hovering over the `+` causes a thick border to appear around the shape.
+8. You may notice that hovering over the `+` causes a thick border to appear around the shape.
 To prevent this from happening, the trick is to set the shape for *one* of the two parameters on the sheet to a completely transparent image.
 There is a 100x100 transparent image included in this repository.
 To use it, find the folder on your machine called "My Tableau Repository" (to find its location, open the "File" menu in Tableau and select "Repository Location...").
 Open it, then open the "Shapes" folder, create a subfolder named "Custom Images" or something similar, then copy the image into that new folder.
 From Tableau, in the Marks pane, go to "0.0 (2)" and click Shape, then "More Shapes...".
 You should see the name of the folder you created in the dropdown list (if not, click "Reload Shapes" or restart Tableau and check again).
 Your image should appear in the box.
 Since it's transparent, it may not look like it's there, but if you move your mouse into the box you should be able to find it.
 Choose the transparent image as the shape, and the `+` mark will no longer have the border when hovering over it.
-8. Rename this sheet "Show".
+9. Rename this sheet "Show".

 Now the Show sheet is all set.
 Rather than redoing all of the above steps to create the Hide sheet, just duplicate the Show sheet and change the mark to an `X` (don't forget to keep the "0.0 (2)" shape set to the transparent image).
 Also, be sure to change the filter to include `hide` only.